Centre for Doctoral Training in Connected Electronic and Photonic Systems

 • Full applications are processed by the respective university.

-We recommend that you submit your pre-application as soon as possible after the opening date.
-The application portal may close early if all places are filled.
+We recommend submitting a pre-application as early as possible.
+The application portals may close early if all places are filled.

 Stage 1 and 2: Pre-applications (for screening and interview):